Water Temperature of the Cascade River in Marblemount, WA

 Minor Periods

-* WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of northwest and west central Washington, including the following counties, in northwest Washington, Skagit.
-In west central Washington, King and Snohomish. * WHEN...Through late tonight. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
-Flooding may occur in poor drainage and urban areas. * ADDITIONAL DETAILS... - Rain rates have decreased over most of the region, but rivers are still rising this afternoon such as the Snoqualmie and the Skykomish.
-These rivers will continued to be monitored for potential flooding through tonight. - http://www.weather.gov/safety/flood
+* WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of northwest and west central Washington, including the following counties, in northwest Washington, Skagit and Whatcom.
+In west central Washington, King and Snohomish. * WHEN...Through Saturday afternoon. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS... - Area rivers will still be rising into Saturday, with multiple rivers cresting over the weekend. - http://www.weather.gov/safety/flood

 You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.